acetamritsar/Ripunjayprjct/README.md

-# Ripunjayprjct
+# Attendance Management System
-A Project for friendship....
+A Project for friendship....By Abdhesh Nayak